I run workshops that are less about making “perfect” art and more about actually enjoying the process.

 Colleges & Universities

-Each session is adapted depending on the group, but can include expressive drawing exercises, combining text and image, character and portrait work, collaborative pieces
+Each session is adapted depending on the group, but can include expressive drawing exercises, combining text and image, character and portrait work, collaborative pieces, and generally making a bit of a mess (in a productive way).
+Sessions often incorporate elements of self art therapy, encouraging people to explore emotions, identity, and personal experiences through creative practice.

 If you’d like to book a workshop, get in touch.